shimmering-clarity/emsha/README.md

   the `hexstring` function is disabled, this option has no effect.
 - `SET_EMSHA_NO_SELFTEST` disables the internal self-tests, which can reclaim some additional program space.

+### Synopsis

+The Hash pure virtual class defines a basic interface for programs:

+- Hash::Reset will clear an instance of a Hash class.
+- Hash::Update writes data into the Hash.
+- Hash::Finalize will finish the Hash function and write the results out.

+There are two implementations provided for Hash: SHA256 and HMAC.

 ### Documentation